dvreeze/ocp-java-17-learning/doc/chapter07-beyond-classes.md

 * is a nested class *defined within a method* (or within a constructor or initializer)
 * is therefore a class *scoped to a specific method call*, going out of scope when the method returns
 * is therefore a class *whose instances can only be created from within the method*, although *those instances can be returned from the method* (just like local variables)
-* if the enclosing method is an *instance method*, the nested class can access *all fields and methods* of the outer class
+* can access *all fields and methods* of the outer class, provided the enclosing method is an *instance method*
 * can access *final and effectively final* local variables
 * can *extend a class and implement interfaces*
 * can be `abstract` or `final`